Mozilla: History

 At the end of 2013, Mozilla announced a deal with Cisco, whereby Firefox would download and use a Cisco-provided binary build of an open-source codec to play the proprietary H.264 video format.
 As part of the deal, Cisco would pay any patent licensing fees associated with the binaries that it distributed.
 Mozilla's CTO, Brendan Eich, acknowledged that it was "not a complete solution" and wasn't "perfect".
 An employee in Mozilla's video formats team, writing unofficially, justified it by the need to maintain their large user base, which would be necessary for future battles for truly free video formats.

 In December 2013, Mozilla announced funding for the development of paid games through its Game Creator Challenge.
-However, even games that would be released under non-free or free software licenses were required to be made with open web technologies and Javascript.
+However, even games that would be released under non-free or free software licenses were required to be made with open web technologies and JavaScript.
 In January 2017 the company rebranded away from its dinosaur symbol in favor of a logo including a "://" character sequence from a URL: "moz://a".
 As a part of the rebranding, it commissioned the open source slab serif font Zilla Slab.

 In 2020 Mozilla announced it would cut 25% of its worldwide staff of nearly 1,000 to reduce costs.
 Firefox has fallen from 30% market share to 4% in 10 years.
 Despite this, executive pay increased 400%, with Mitchell Baker, Mozilla’s top executive, receiving $2.4m in 2018.
 In December 2020, Mozilla closed its Mountain View office.

 Mozilla rebranded again in 2024 with a new "Reclaim the Internet" motto.
-The rebrand was assisted by Jones Knowles Ritchie.
+The rebrand was assisted by Jones Knowles Ritchie, As a part of the rebranding, it commissioned a new open source fonts Mozilla Headline and Mozilla Text, both designed by Studio DRAMA.

+In November 2025, Mozilla outlined a three-year strategy focused on applying its open-web principles to artificial intelligence, including open-source AI, and reducing its dependence on search revenue.
+In December, Mozilla Corporation appointed Anthony Enzor-DeMeo as chief executive officer, succeeding interim CEO Laura Chambers.
+In the beginning of 2026, Mozilla announced that about 80% of its planned portfolio spending would remain directed toward core products, including Firefox and Thunderbird, while about 20% would support open-source and trustworthy AI initiatives.